 Antigone: ‘Brendan Kennelly’s new version of Sophocles’ Antigone is probably the most substantial Irish drama since W.B.
 Yeats was writing’ – Irish Times.

-When Then Is Now was published simultaneously with Brendan Kennelly’s new book-length poetry sequence, Now.
+When Then Is Now was published simultaneously with Brendan Kennelly’s book-length poetry sequence, Now.
 His Antigone and The Trojan Women were both first performed at the Peacock Theatre, Dublin, in 1986 and 1993 respectively; Medea premièred in the Dublin Theatre Festival in 1988, toured in England in 1989 and was broadcast by BBC Radio 3.
-His version of Lorca's Blood Wedding was premièred by Northern Stage in Newcastle and Derby in autumn 1996, and is available in a separate edition from Bloodaxe.
+His version of Lorca's Blood Wedding was premièred by Northern Stage in Newcastle and Derby in 1996, and is available in a separate edition from Bloodaxe.